Far North Environment Centre is the trust that runs the EcoCentre, and is in need of some new trustees!

 Does this sound like you?
 Refer yourself today for more info.

 If needed, training for the role of Trustee will take place by working alongside existing board members.
 Experience is warmly welcomed.
-Specific requirements

 Basic computer skills, ability to work in a team, interest in environmental and social issues.